 Today’s entrepreneurs’ business plan is quite different than it would have been twenty years ago.
 Much of their business is conducted on the Internet.
 If entrepreneurs want to reach their audience and develop a relationship with them, they will use the Internet.
 If they want to share new offers and deals, they will use the Internet.
 If they want to start a giveaway for their fans, they will use the Internet.
 They will build a website and accumulate followers over the generations.
+And, of course, many of their customers will use the internet themselves, and may even have compared things like fiber internet vs cable in order to find themselves the very best internet in their area to keep them connected at all times.
 Although many are discovering that the Internet can be a heavy sword, it is resource that one needs to know how to wield.
 It can be difficult to build a website.
 But with a little familiarization, the entrepreneur can successfully wield this powerful resource.

 1 – Choose a platform

 Anybody can build and develop a website these days.
 One needs only the drive to put in a little effort, the fortitude to do a bit of research and the platform that aligns with your needs.
 Platforms such as WordPress make it very easy to develop your website and craft it precisely how you would like it to be.
 With just the purchase of your domain name (which is not more than a few dollars) you will have access to great hosting, features and plugins that yield the website that you want.

 2 – Put important information in the header

 When people come to your website, they should know what your company does immediately.
 Your header is on every page.
 Your company’s name as well as a line of information about what you do is necessary.
 When people come to your page, they should know what you do without having to spend time browsing through your website.
 If the information is not instantly accessible, it will repel many people.
 Create a company name and a slogan that makes your contribution to your industry obvious and stamp it onto the header.

 3 – Professionalism